Art + Culture

 Robinson a la Riviera

-Things are still looking good for me at the moment at Sechs+Sechs, I’ll easily make it past 69, and the Seventeens…
+Things are still looking good for me at the moment at Sechs+Sechs, I’ll easily make it past 69, and with the Seventeens…

 By then, all of my acquaintances and friends in Tokyo will probably have died. lol

 Walter-was-a-wanna-be-artist.
 With no talent.
-A pulp painter for being too dumb to understand the technique of acrylic painting.
+A pretentious pulp painter for being too dumb to understand the technique of acrylic painting.
 Even more dumb to master oil painting.
 The more Walter fucked around the more he found out, that he was a hopeless case as a spoiled boy in striped pajamas.

 Walter Robinson “Hotel Talleyrand” 1986, Acrylic on bedsheet, 96 x 66 inches, (243.8 x 167.6 cm) @ Art Basel Switzerland 2021, booth JEFFREY DEITCH New York and Los Angeles